nsiccha/xstanpy/README.md

 Use at your own risk, currently everything is very brittle and will probably be changed in the near future.

+## Download

+Everything including modified submodules can be checked out via

+`git clone --recurse-submodules -j8 https://github.com/nsiccha/xstanpy`

+This should so far include

+* the python code in `xstanpy`,
+* a modified CmdStan version
+in `cmdstan`
+* a modified stan version in `cmdstan/stan` and
+* a so far unmodified math version in `cmdstan/stan/lib/stan_math`

 ## Usage

 Commented examples can be found in the `examples` directory and currently include